Ease Your Tinnitus

 I'm a licensed clinical psychologist with over 20 years of experience specializing in chronic health conditions.
 I've worked in hospitals, medical specialty clinics and psychology clinics helping people live well with a variety of health conditions.
 I also have tinnitus.

 I received my bachelor's degree from the University of Illinois and my PhD from the University of Maryland Baltimore County.
 I came to Ohio for a postdoctoral fellowship at Cincinnati Children’s Hospital before moving to Columbus for a faculty position in the College of Medicine at The Ohio State University.
-At OSU, I worked with patients in various medical settings, conducted NIH-funded research, taught the next generation of medical professionals, and served on national-level committees helping set agendas for health-related research and policies.
+At OSU, I helped patients in various medical settings, conducted NIH-funded research, taught the next generation of medical professionals, and served on national-level committees to set agendas for health-related research and policies.

-While working at the OSU Speech and Hearing Clinic, I saw the impact tinnitus can have on every aspect of life, and how important it is to have effective, scientifically-backed tinnitus treatment.
+While working at the OSU Speech and Hearing Clinic, I saw the impact tinnitus can have on every aspect of life, and how frustrating the search for tinnitus treatment can be.
 When I was ready for a change, I stepped away from my tenured position at OSU to pursue two separate clinical practices, CBT for tinnitus and equine-assisted psychotherapy.

 For more information about me, here is a link to my CV/resume.